Orange-OpenSource/ns-O-RAN-flexric/README.md

 python3.8 -m venv myenv
 source myenv/bin/activate

-make sure to put this environemnt folder to be seen by the flexric and ns-oran-flexric like this

-folder
-    -- ns-oran-flexeic
-    -- flexric
-    -- myvenv

-make sure to activate the environment in all the terminals
 ```
 The prepation of enviroment for running testing examples can be done when 'near-RIC' is initialized, as sequence diagram is represented below: